-Prohibition of controlled substances that force people all parties involved into a dangerous underground lifestyle of inferior quality transactions that lead to a spiral of ill effects, and turn honest citizens into criminals in cages, all in the name of protecting the people.
+Prohibition of controlled substances that force people all parties involved into a dangerous underground lifestyle of inferior quality transactions that lead to a spiral of ill effects, and turn honest citizens into criminals, all in the name of protecting the people.

 This is not simple 'blowback', or unintended consequences.
 There is something more to it – I suspect, but cannot yet prove, that there is an underlying universal principle.

 I declare that there appears to be a law within the mechanics of complex systems:

 "The initiation of force (violence, theft, or fraud) with the intention of improving a situation, always leads to a worse eventual outcome, given a sufficiently detailed observation."

 This is also why we cannot simply hope to shackle intelligent machines.

 Bearing this in mind, how ought one to behave in order to ensure a net benefit from one's actions?
 How is one to effect Eupraxosophy (Good Action)?

 There is a concept in ancient Taoist tradition called Wu Wei.
 It may be translated as 'action without governance', 'doing without controlling', or 'action without wilful effort'.

 I submit that applying Wu Wei (to matters economic and personal) may be one way to effect greatness in the world, or at least one virtue worth cultivating.

 Wu Wei is the dance of life.
 You do this in small ways every day; when you wait for traffic to pass to cross the road, instead of stopping the flow, when you weave amongst the crowd in tune with its motion instead of pushing and excusing.